Discover what you can do in Palma for free.

 Discover what you can do for free in Palma reading this new Mallorca Free Tour post.

 Firstly, Mallorca Free Tour organises free walking tours through the Old Town Palma from Monday to Saturday at 11 a.m.
 Our meeting point is in front of the Tourism Information Office in Parc de la Mar (nearby the big lake).
-And also, you can come to our “Legends and Secrets Free Tour” at 6 p.m on Tuesday, Thursday and Saturday!
+And also, you can come to our “Mysteries, secrets and legends of Mallorca” at 7 p.m on Thursday, Friday and Saturday!
 It starts in Plaza Mayor, the city centre of Palma.